Skip to main content

 For franchise leaders, the practical implication is a sequencing decision rather than a vendor selection question.

-IFA data shows that 87% of franchisees believe more extensive use of AI tools would improve their marketing performance.
+Constant Contact's State of Franchise Marketing report found that 87% of franchisees believe more extensive use of AI tools would improve their marketing performance.
 The gap between that belief and realized performance is almost always a data infrastructure problem, rather than an AI availability problem.
 The tools exist.
-The data foundation that makes them meaningfully better than a competitor's identical toolset is what most networks have not yet built.
+The data foundation that makes them meaningfully better than a competitor's identical toolset is what most systems have not yet built.

 Key takeaways

-- Gartner classifies foundation AI models as strategic commodities, meaning technology alone does not create durable competitive advantage for franchise networks
+• Gartner classifies foundation AI models as strategic commodities, meaning technology alone does not create durable competitive advantage for franchise systems

 Get Started